Sunit22/SydneyHappening/README.md

 If you change the location to save `dist/` directory, please update `SydneyHappening/server/app.js` with correct path.

 ## Deployment
 For deployment, Navigate to `SydneyHappening/client/` and run command: `ng build` to build the angular side of the project.
 This would create a directory named `dist/` in `SydneyHappening/server/` folder.
-You can deploy the project as a Node.js project from this directory.
+You can deploy the project as a Node.js project from this directory. <br>
 For deploying into Heroku server, [follow these steps](https://devcenter.heroku.com/articles/deploying-nodejs).
 **Note:**
 The domainURL of the server needs to be updated on  `SydneyHappening/client/src/environments/environment.ts` <br>